JeannotM/DynamicDifficulty/README.md

   experience-multiplier: 1.0

 # This has been calculated from the hard difficulty.
 So it is recommended to change these if you're not playing on hard world difficulty
-# Only "effects-when-attacked" affect the Wither and EnderDragon
 # To see mob damage: https://minecraft.gamepedia.com/Mob#Damage_dealt_by_hostile_and_neutral_mobs
 # Format if you want to create your own difficulty:
 # <custom_name>: